Comprehensive Guide to Body Language

 • It helps you to empathise with others.
 Empathy is about understanding how others feel.
 The ability to show empathy helps in establishing rapport and is a significant factor in building and maintaining strong relationships.
 People would not hang around for long if they think you don’t care about them.

-How Non-Verbal Communication is Used
+How Non-Verbal Communication Is Used

 You can express non-verbal cues in three different ways: